 3. Take advantage of student discounts

 As you’re probably aware, being a student makes you eligible for a huge amount of discounts and perhaps even some freebies too (hurrah!).
 Purchasing an NUS card or signing up to websites such as UNiDAYS will open the gates to hundreds of helpful offers and deals.
 But discount shop with caution!
 Remember discount vouchers are intended to encourage you to buy things in the first place.
 It’s important to only make purchases you can afford, rather than falling down the trap of overspending on too many tempting offers at once.
-Don’t forget to check out all of the cheap or free things the University offers too.

 4. Seek out additional income